smorad/um_cisc_7026/lecture_11_transformers.typ

 #sslide[
-    Today, we will investigate attention and transformers #pause

     Attention and transformers are the "hottest" topic in deep learning #pause

     People use them for almost every task (even if they shouldn't!) #pause

-    Let's review some products based on attention
+    Let's review some projects based on attention
 ]

 #sslide[